£

 When a genetic mutation is linked to a less good prognosis, this is mainly because of the increased risk of relapse in the future (the AML coming back).
 But this helps guide treatment decisions, because there are treatments that can be used to reduce the risk of relapse.
 As well as this, there are now some treatments that either specifically target particular mutations or are more effective in people who carry them.

-Here we explain some of the more common genetic mutations:
+Below we explain some of the more common genetic mutations, but there are many more.

 The FLT3 mutation is one of the most common mutations in AML.
 Around a third of people with AML have it.
 It’s important to know that there are different types of FLT3 mutation, and the level of mutation can also vary.
 People often have more than one type of genetic mutation, and the particular combination you have can affect prognosis as well.